mikebowler/jekyll_jirametrics/config_charts.md

 end
 ```

-Hover over any line to see its value.
-The value also appears in the legend entry for
+Hover over any line to see which line it is and what its value is, for example
+`Story 85% at 12 days`.
+The line drawn across the whole data set names itself
+`All items`, since it has no legend entry of its own.
+Values also appear in the legend
-that group, so `Story (85% at 12 days)` tells you the 85th percentile for stories is
+entry for each group, so `Story (85% at 12 days)` tells you the 85th percentile for
-12 days.
+stories is 12 days without having to hover at all.

 #### Different percentiles for different groups